 - 1. Churches can create credit unions or participate in ecumenical and secular efforts to establish credit unions and wealth-building strategies such as individual development accounts. - 2.
 Congregations can conduct financial seminars on money and budgeting, taxes and tax refunds, credit and predatory lending. - 3.
-Congregations can monitor predatory lending PACs to determine who gets their money, and publicize the results.

-- 4. Dioceses can become directly involved.
+Congregations can monitor predatory lending PACs to determine who gets their money, and publicize the results. - 4.
+Dioceses can become directly involved.
 For example, the Diocese of New York has proposed a three-pronged anti-predatory lending initiative to: - Establish a \$1 million fund for small and medium-sized loans to homeowners for repairs and other critical needs.
-Funds will come from the Diocese, ECUSA's Economic Justice Loan Fund, and Seedco, one of the nation's leading community innovators and lenders. - Recruit commercial banks to refinance existing predatory loans. - Participate, with other community organizations, in an educational campaign to help homeowners locate and access non-predatory sources of loans.
+Funds will come from the Diocese, TEC's Economic Justice Loan Fund, and Seedco, one of the nation's leading community innovators and lenders. - Recruit commercial banks to refinance existing predatory loans.